CharlotteGore/animation-timer/Readme.md

 ### animation.loop()

-Fires a tick handler every animationFrame indefinitely
+Fires a tick handler every animationFrame indefinitely.

+By default it begins immediately but optionally an absolute start time can be specified.

 - `time` in the tick handler climbs from 0 to 1, representing the percentage `duration` elapsed.
 - Each `duration`, `time` loops back to 0 and starts again